 I would love to keep fresh cut flowers in my home every day if I could, who wouldn’t?
-But since fresh cut flowers are not all that possible, I think I may have found an alternative with these colorful pine cone roses.
+But since fresh cut flowers are not always possible, I think I may have found an alternative with these colorful pine cone flowers.
+Learn how to make your own pinecone roses with our step-by-step DIY tutorial!

 These pine cone roses are one of those really fun nature crafts that you can do on your own as part of girls crafting night.
 And if you’re looking for more creative crafting ideas, check out our top picks of craft kits for adults.